umairansar/Towards-AI/README.md

 3. I could not pass the name and path of the selected listview item to the VideoPlayer.java activity.
 Incorrect instantiatiion caused the app crashing.

+4. Retaining the aapp to just the Video View is not sufficient to play a YouTube video in the player.
+To do so will be time-consuming as you will have to copy the magnetic link of the video name which is way more complex than simply copy pasting a portion of the Youtube video URL.

+5.

 ### Future Work